Koxx3/minimo/documents/help_settings_en.md

 <br>
 Usage : Enable throttle signal regeneration.
 This option allow you to modify the acceleration curve to make it more/less dynamic with different acceleration curves.
-To enable this feature, you must wire the trottle jumpers according to the *WIRING documentation*.<br>
+**To enable this feature, you must wire the trottle jumpers according to the WIRING documentation.**<br>

 ### Input min voltage (in millivolts) / Input min voltage
 Valid configuration : SmartController / SmartDisplay<br>